Firebird Home Firebird Documentation Index

 Important

 A new installation of Firebird will not work correctly if an old version is still running.
-The uninstaller will usually stop an existing server as part of the uninstallation process, so you probably don't need worry about this.
+The uninstaller will usually stop an existing server as part of the uninstallation process, so you probably need not worry about this if you run an uninstall.
 However, if you do have problems later this is something to go back and check.

-• Before installing Firebird 2.1 it is recommended that you uninstall a previous version of Firebird (if it exists).
+• Before installing Firebird 2.1 it is recommended that you uninstall a previous version of Firebird or InterBase, if it exists on your system.
 If you have special settings in your existing firebird.conf (ibconfig, for Firebird 1.0) there may be some values that you want to transfer to equivalent parameters in the new firebird.conf.
 The uninstaller for all versions of Firebird will preserve certain configuration files.
 See below for more details.

 Note

-If you are upgrading from Firebird 1.0.x, you should review the release notes for Firebird 1.5.5.
-You will find details of the correlation between settings in ibconfig and firebird.conf.
+If you are upgrading from Firebird 1.0.x or InterBase, you should review the release notes for Firebird 1.5.x.
+There you will find details of the correlation between settings in ibconfig and firebird.conf.
 Study the notes about firebird.conf to work out what can be copied directly and what parameters require new syntax.

 If this document is not in the documentation directory after installation, you can read or download it from the Release Notes section of the Firebird Documentation Index.